Man tees off on deputies after getting thrown out of TPC

-JACKSONVILLE, Fla. - A Georgia man likely wishes he could take a mulligan after getting arrested for disorderly conduct at The Players Championship over the weekend.
+JACKSONVILLE, Fla. - A Georgia man likely wishes he could take a mulligan after getting arrested for disturbing the peace at The Players Championship over the weekend.

-The 26-year-old man, whom we’ll call “Chad” for the sake of his family and employer, is accused of teeing off on deputies after getting thrown out of the tournament Saturday.
+The 26-year-old man -- let's call him “Chad” for the sake of his family and employer -- is accused of teeing off on deputies after getting thrown out of the tournament Saturday.

 “Chad” caught the attention of Sawgrass security as he stumbled down the cart path near the 17th green with an open beer about 5:45 p.m., according to his arrest report.